TheSlavant/companion-ai/README.md

 ## License

-The Companion Plugin is released under Apache 2.0, ensuring it's free to use and distribute.
+The Companion plugin is released under Apache 2.0, ensuring it's free to use and distribute.